Canadians reflect on Princess Diana | KitchenerPost.ca

 With the 20th anniversary of Princess Diana's death approaching Thursday, she has returned to our cultural imagination.

 The late Princess of Wales has been gracing magazine covers as a style icon again.
-There is the new novel, "Imagining Diana," which speculates what her life might have looked like if she had survived the car accident that killed her.
-And then there are the many new documentaries about her, including one where her sons, Prince William and Prince Harry, speak about losing their mother for the first time.
+There is the new novel, "Imagining Diana," which speculates about what her life might have looked like if she had survived the car accident that killed her.
+And then there are the many new documentaries about her, including one where her sons, Prince William and Prince Harry, speak candidly about their mother.

 Diana died at 36 in a paparazzi-fuelled car crash in Paris on Aug.
 31, 1997.